Raelian/grocery-list-app/README.md

 - [x] Offline support with localStorage and localForage
 - [x] Share lists via encoded URL
-- [ ] Voice input with quantity + unit parsing by using Web Speech API (in progress)
+- [x] Voice input with quantity + unit parsing by using Web Speech API (work in progress)
 - [ ] Cloud sync with Firebase (better alternative to the shared lists via encoded URL)
 - [ ] Real-time collaboration